Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 Some clever design means the Switch 2 is no thicker than the original.

 Design-wise, it’s a lot more understated than before.
-The Switch 2 sports a matte black finish across both the Joy-Cons and the console, giving it a sleeker, though less colorful, look than previous Switch iterations.
+The Switch 2 features a matte black finish on both the Joy-Cons and the console, resulting in a sleeker, albeit less colorful, appearance compared to previous Switch iterations.
 However, there's no texture to the Joy-Cons at all, and so I found holding the device quite slippery at times—let's just say it's been dropped a few times...

-The dock has been upgraded, too.
+The dock has also been upgraded.
 It matches the same matte black finish and includes rubber feet on the base.
 These do a good job of stopping the Switch 2 from sliding around on a desk or TV unit.
-It's worth noting, too, that docking the console is easy, with no noticeable friction or setup issues, though there’s still a bit of wiggle room once docked, just like the original model.
+It's worth noting, too, that docking the console is easy, with no noticeable friction or setup issues, although there’s still a bit of wiggle room once docked, just as with the original model.
 Just be careful when undocking the console, though, as it is easy to accidentally release a Joy-Con if you're holding it from either side.

 A black Switch 2 leaning up against its black charging dock.